-MESSAGE DESCRIPTION ATC Warning The electronic brake controller (EBC) has detected a fault with the automatic traction control (ATC) and has disabled this feature.
-Water in Fuel Signal which indicates the presence of water in the fuel.
-Battery Over Volt The engine control module (ECM) battery measurement is above the factory- configured high battery threshold.
-Battery Under Volt The engine control module (ECM) battery measurement is below the factory- configured low battery threshold.
+MESSAGE DESCRIPTION Water in Fuel Signal which indicates the presence of water in the fuel.
+Battery Over Volt The engine control module (ECM) battery measurement is above the factory-configured high battery threshold.
+Battery Under Volt The engine control module (ECM) battery measurement is below the factory-configured low battery threshold.
 Check Trans.
 Signal from transmission indicating that some aspect of its operation is not functioning correctly, and as a result, transmission operation may be altered or restricted.
-No CCVS DataThe GIC application has not received any cruise control vehicle speed ( over the J1939 network within the last 15 seconds.
+No CCVS Data The GIC application has not received any cruise control vehicle speed (CCVS) data over the J1939 network within the last 15 seconds.
 Comm.
 Error - Engine There has been a loss of communication between the GIC and the engine.
 Comm.
-Error - ABS There has been a loss of communication between the GIC and the anti-loc system.
+Error - ABS There has been a loss of communication between the GIC and the anti-lock brake system.
 Comm.
-Error - Trans m.
 Error - Trans There has been a loss of communication between the GIC and the transmission.